citp/privacy-policy-historical/p/pr/pro/programiz.com.md

-> *The following text is extracted and transformed from the programiz.com privacy policy that was archived on 2018-12-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181206210845id_/http%3A//www.programiz.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the programiz.com privacy policy that was archived on 2019-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190629014716id_/https%3A//www.programiz.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

+Parewa Labs Pvt.
+Ltd. (“us”, “we”, “Programiz” or “our”) operates the https://www.programiz.com website.

 The following statements describes the privacy practices for Programiz: